MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 Audit enables you to do perform the following steps:

-- Aggregate data from your Azure Information Protection clients and scanners, from Microsoft Defender for Cloud Apps, and from [protection usage logs](log-analyze-usage.md) into audit events.
+- Aggregate data from your Azure Information Protection clients, Azure Information Protection scanners and Microsoft Defender for Cloud Apps.
 - View audit events in the [M365 unified audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance) and Office 365 activity log for your organization.
 - Query, view and detect audit events in [Activity explorer](https://compliance.microsoft.com/dataclassification?viewid=activitiesexplorer) with a graphical interface in the compliance portal.